Larger Quantities, Lower Prices

 Its history for medicinal uses dates back to the Pilgrims and the Indians.
 The Indians would use the red sap juice of the plant to treat cancer and an infected throat.

 Today it has a variety of uses.
-It has been approved by the FDA that its ingredients be used in toothpaste since it can aid in bacteria and plaque build up.
-Dentist uses it to remove plaque buildup.
+The FDA has approved that its ingredients be used in toothpaste since it can aid in bacteria and plaque build up.
+The dentist uses it to remove plaque buildup.
 Doctors use it to treat bronchitis, treat asthma, and whooping cough.